kaiz16/onsite-backend-development/Week-3/Day-2/task-management-api-totd/README.md

 ### Setting up the Application

 This application uses MySQL database to store the data.
-You can use the `migrations.sql` file to create the required database and tables.
+You can use the `migrations.[stage].sql` file to create the required database and tables.
 By default, this app tries to connect to the database on `localhost` with the username `root` and password `sigma12345`.
 You can change these settings by editing the `config/db.config.js` file.

 1. Setting up the database